-In the case of an emergency or a support query and to assist the Group with its obligations in respect of safeguarding, people accompanying students with complex needs, who may be their carer, advocates or supporters, must give their personal details including enhanced DBS, name, contact address and telephone number(s) in advance to the relevant Head of Learning for the area The maximum number of such carers linked to or supporting a student is to be three.
+In the case of an emergency or a support query and to assist the Group with its obligations in respect of safeguarding, people accompanying students with complex needs, who may be their carer, advocates or supporters, must give their personal details including enhanced DBS, name, contact address and telephone number(s) in advance to the relevant Teaching and Learning Manager for the area.
+The maximum number of such carers linked to or supporting a student is to be three.